-Costing a whopping $350, the Arc'teryx Bora2 Mid is the most expensive boot in this review by $100.
+Costing a whopping $350, the Arc'teryx Bora2 Mid is a pricey beast.
 While we found some features of this boot to be great, we struggled to find many reasons to choose this model over other, less expensive ones.
 This boot does exceptionally well gripping all types of surfaces and will keep your ankles protected.
 However, we had some issues with its durability, water resistance, and the level of comfort it provides.

 At times, we were very impressed with the comfort this boot provides, and other times we wished for another model underfoot.
 The Gore-Tex bootie kept our feet snug throughout the boot cavity.
 It also proved to be an asset as an extra layer inside a sleeping bag when camping in frigid temps above 14,000 feet.
 The bootie can even be worn around smooth terrain without the boot, such as in a hut or cabin, a welcome benefit after a long day of hiking.